Comment on page

 For basic test and evaluation purposes it may not always be practical or possible to allocate physical disk devices on a cluster to Mayastor for use within its pools.
 As a convenience, Mayastor supports two disk device type emulations for this purpose:

-Memory-backed Disks are the most readily provisioned, since Mayastor will automatically create and configure them as it creates the corresponding pool.
+Memory-backed Disks are the most readily provisioned if node resources permit, since Mayastor will automatically create and configure them as it creates the corresponding pool.
 However they are the least durable option - since the data is held entirely within memory allocated to a Mayastor pod, should that pod be terminated and rescheduled by Kubernetes, that data will be lost.
 Therefore it is strongly recommended that this type of disk emulation be used only for short duration, simple testing.
-It must not be considered for production use-cases.
+It must not be considered for production use.

-Creating a memory-backed disk emulation entails using the "malloc" uri scheme within the Mayastor pool CRD.
+Creating a memory-backed disk emulation entails using the "malloc" uri scheme within the Mayastor pool resource definition.

 The example shown defines a pool named "mempool-1".
 The Mayastor pod hosted on "worker-node-1" automatically creates a 64MiB emulated disk for it to use, with the device identifier "malloc0" - provided that at least 64MiB of 2MiB-sized Huge Pages are available to that pod after the Mayastor container's own requirements have been satisfied.

-The Mayastor Pool CRD accepts URIs matching the malloc:/// schema within its
+The pool definition caccepts URIs matching the malloc:/// schema within its

-Where <DeviceId> is an integer value which uniquely identifies the device on that node and the parameter collection <parameters> may include the following:
+Where <DeviceId> is an integer value which uniquely identifies the device on that node, and where the parameter collection <parameters> may include the following: